kkew3/cdup/README.md

     Can be one of:

         <Nothing>           Same as `cd ..'
-        -n [NUM_LEVELS], -NUM_LEVELS
-                            Same as `cd ..'
+        -NUM_LEVELS         Same as `cd ..'
 NUM_LEVELS time but there will be only one `cd' action in total.
-In the first form, NUM_LEVELS is default to 1 if not specified.
-In the second form, if NUM_LEVELS does not start with `n' (in which case it falls back to the first form) and contains non-digit characters, or if NUM_LEVELS is empty, the entire `-NUM_LEVELS'
+If NUM_LEVELS contains non-digit characters, or if NUM_LEVELS
-                            will be interpreted as `NAME' (see below) [-r] NAME           Go upwards to the nearest directory named NAME.
+                            is empty, the entire `-NUM_LEVELS' will be interpreted as `NAME' (see below).
+If NUM_LEVELS is `0', nothing will be done
+        [-r] NAME           Go upwards to the nearest directory named NAME.
-                            The optional `-r' disambiguates conflicts with
+                            The optional `-r' disambiguates cases when NAME starts with `-'
-                            the `/PATTERN/' rule below when NAME starts with a slash (`/')
-        /PATTERN/           Go upwards to the nearest directory matching the python-style globbing pattern PATTERN.
+        -g PATTERN          Go upwards to the nearest directory matching the python-style globbing pattern PATTERN.
 Be sure to add quote around PATTERN to avoid unnecessary shell expansion